Up to 50% off sofas & mattresses — limited‑time deals.

 Which model is best for long movie nights?

-Metro and York are the standouts for long lounging.
-Metro feels comfortable across more body types, while York feels roomier if you like to sink in—both work well in a home theater seating setup.
+Metro and York were the strongest movie-night picks.
+Metro worked across more body types, while York felt roomier if you like to sink in.
+Either can make sense in a home theater seating-style setup.

 Which model is easiest to sit upright on for laptop work?